marchete/Course-Regular-Expressions-Basics-ES/markdowns/repetitions.md

 @[Exercise 4 - Simplified XML Tags ]({"stubs": ["Exercises/Exercise4.cs"],"command": "RegexCourse.Validator.VerifyExercise4"})

 >**Note:** Regex is not recommended for parsing XML or HTML.
 See: http://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags
-But for simple things it can find what you need.
+However it can find what you need for simpler things.

-In the next lesson you'll learn about Alternations.
+In the next lesson, you'll learn about Alternations.